manymoments/manymoments.github.io/_posts/2020-07-21-what-is-a-cryptographic-hash-function.md

 <img src="/uploads/download-hash.png" width="720" />

+What is this all about?
+It's about preventing attackers from modifying the files you're downloading!

+The Apache OpenOffice installer is a large, frequently-downloaded file.
+As a result, instead of being hosted on the Apache website itself, it might be hosted on external, _insecure_ FTP or HTTP servers (which might be cheaper and/or faster to download from).
+However, since FTP and HTTP channels are not secure, this means that when a user downloads the file, an attacker might maliciously modify it!
+For example, he might replace the file with a virus.

-The website has links to the SHA256 and SHA512 hashes for the OpenOffice installer file $f$ being downloaded.
+To deal with such attacks, the _secure_ Apache website allows the user to first download the hash $h$ of the OpenOffice installer file $f$.
-A careful user will download the file $f$, hash it to compute $h=H(f)$ and check if the $h$ they got is the same as the one on the website.
-Then, they will be convinced their download has not been maliciously modified by an attacker, who could've replaced $f$ with $f'$ by controlling the network.

-{: .box-warning}
-**Important:** For this to work, we assume that the user can correctly download the hash of $f$!
+In other words, the user can correctly obtain $h=H(f)$.
-So, in a sense, we are replacing the problem of downloading $f$ correctly with the problem of obtaining $h$ correctly.
+Note that the attacker cannot maliciously modify the hash $h$, since the Apache website uses HTTPS.
+This way, the user is guaranteed to have the correct hash $h$ of the installer $f$ they are trying to download.

-Once $h$ is obtained correctly, the user can verify the larger file $f$ against $h$.
+Next, the user can download the installer file $f$ over the insecure FTP or HTTP channel.
+However, the attacker might replace $f$ with $f'$ by tampering with the channel.
+Fortunately, the user can easily check that $H(f') \ne h$, so they can detect the attack.

+But what if the user downloads $f'$ with $H(f') = h$?
+In other words, can the attacker come up with a file $f'\ne f$ but with $H(f') = H(f) = h$?
+This would trick the user into downloading the wrong file $f'$!
+The short answer is "no:" since the hash function is collision resistant, the user can be certain that $f' = f$, so he downloaded the file he intended to.
+We explain why below.

 #### Why the adversary can't replace $f$ with a different file $f'$